HenryGBaillargeon/Task-Manager/README.md

 Henry and Nirajan Project Hours: 5/5 2 hours 7 - 9pm _ Created TaskManager class andTaskMaster class.

-To-Do-List: Nirajan - AddTaskAction Class, Henry - TaskMaster Class
+To-Do-List: Nirajan - AddTaskAction Class, Henry - TaskMaster Class           //*Dont write class in the file name title when naming it

 AddTaskAction Class
 Purpose: Represents an action to undo the addition of a task.